yoa95/mini-data-cloud/README.md

 # Mini Data Cloud

-A containerized distributed data processing system that teaches core cloud database concepts through hands-on implementation.
+A containerized distributed data processing system that demonstrates core cloud database concepts through hands-on implementation.

-## 🎯 Project Goals
+## Project Goals

 Build a simplified version of systems like **Databricks**, **Snowflake**, or **Amazon Redshift** to understand: